The Humanities Council strategically incubates projects that examine systemic racism, and the inequality and injustice it engenders.

 Gathering experts on race, ethnicity, and intersectionality in ancient Greek and Roman culture, a conference is proposing alternatives for what counts as knowledge in Classics and how collaborators produce that knowledge.

 Reckoning: Complicated Histories and Collective Identities

-Tiffany Cain (Humanities Council, Anthropology)
+Tiffany Cain (Humanities Council, Society of Fellows, Anthropology)